| Returns and Forms Applicable for Senior citizens and super senior citizens for AY 2026-27 |

 Relief from payment of Advance Tax

-As per Section 208, every person whose estimated tax liability for the year is ₹ 10,000 or more, shall pay his tax in advance, in the form of Advance Tax.
-But, Section 207 gives relief from payment of Advance Tax to a Resident Senior Citizen.
+As per Section 208, Income Tax Act,1961 every person whose estimated tax liability for the year is ₹ 10,000 or more, shall pay his tax in advance, in the form of Advance Tax.
+But, Section 207, Income Tax Act,1961 gives relief from payment of Advance Tax to a Resident Senior Citizen.
 Thus, a Resident Senior Citizen, not having any Income from Business or Profession, is not liable to pay Advance Tax.
 So, 234B and 234C are not applicable for senior and super senior citizen filing ITR 1 and ITR 2.

 Income tax deduction on interest on bank deposits